 However, it’s just as (if not more!) important to work out what your regular ongoing costs will be.

-Establishing ongoing costs is also useful for things like writing a business plan, applying for business loans, getting lower interest rates on sba loansand convincing investors that you know what you’re doing.
+Establishing ongoing costs is also useful for things like writing a business plan, applying for business loans from top dscr lenders, getting lower interest rates on sba loansand convincing investors that you know what you’re doing.

 Plus, it’s always a good idea to know exactly what you’re getting into!